People ask me all the time why my role on University City’s City Council is so important to me. My answer is pretty simple—I love University City.

-I’m glad that I’ve had the opportunity to have a voice at the table in City government, and a chance to ask the difficult questions that many others have been reluctant to ask—about the budget, City hiring practices, and the future of the golf course, for example.
-I am not afraid to be the lone voice asking the difficult questions when something isn’t adding up.This may not make me the most popular City Council member among my fellow members, but it makes me a responsible citizen, and reliable steward of your tax dollar.
+I have chosen to run for mayor because I know firsthand the importance of local government.
+I am grateful to have had the opportunity to have a voice at the table, and a chance to ask the difficult questions that many others have been reluctant to ask—about EMS outsourcing, MSD, the budget, hiring practices, etc. I am not afraid of being the lone voice asking the tough questions when things aren’t adding up.
+You can count on me to be both a responsible citizen and a reliable steward of your tax dollar.

-Most of all – I love U. City for its promise.
-As I walk down Delmar in the Loop and talk with small business owners, or visit with families at Passport Night at Flynn Park School I’m encouraged by what I hear.
-I hear stories from people who share my love of the City, and who are standing beside me, asking the tough questions.
-And who—along with me—are asking the most important question of all:
+I love University City for its promise.
+As I walk down Delmar in the Loop and talk with small business owners, or as I visit with families at my kids’ schools, I am encouraged by what I hear.
+I hear stories from people who share my love of this city, and who—like me—work everyday toward making University City a better place to live.